 - Stick to a consistent sleep schedule, even on weekends.

-- Create a calming bedtime routine—read a book or take a warm bath.
+- Create a calming bedtime routine—read a book or warm bath.

-- Keep your bedroom cool, dark, and quiet to improve sleep quality.
+- Keep your bedroom calm, dark, and quiet to improve sleep quality.

 Quality rest is not a luxury—it’s a foundation for effective weight loss strategies.
 Prioritizing sleep helps your body burn calories efficiently and manage cravings naturally.